 Cyprus has a well-developed banking system modelled on the British banking system.
 The Central Bank of Cyprus has the responsibility for monetary and credit policy.
 There are currently a number of domestic banks operating in Cyprus, including commercial banks and specialised financial institutions.
 Standard branch opening hours are usually from 8:30am-1:30pm Mondays to Fridays and from 3:15pm to 4:45pm on Monday afternoons only.
 International banks are open from 8:30am to 5:30pm.

 Many expatriates find they can afford domestic help that they could not have afforded at home and often choose to employ a helper for cleaning, cooking, general household chores and child minding.

-Cyprus is the 5th safest country in the world, according to recent statistics, and one of the safest countries in the EU – and crime is virtually non-existent.
+Cyprus is the 5th safest country in the world, according to recent statistics, and one of the safest countries in the EU.
 It is safe to walk around all towns and villages whether day or night.
 Few locations in the world can offer the same level of security and stability that Cyprus does.

 Visas & Embassies

 As a member of the EU, under community laws EU nationals have the right to enter the country with an identity card or valid passport and to seek work.
 For non-EU nationals, employment permits have to be obtained before entering Cyprus.
 The nationals of many non-EU countries do not require a visa to enter Cyprus for a stay not exceeding three months.
 Details of visa-exempt countries and visa application procedures are available on the Ministry of Foreign Affairs website.